 Kalbi marinade – it’s fantastic

-Key ingredients are soy, brown sugar, pear, onion, garlic, mirin and sesame oil.
+Key sauce ingredients are soy sauce, brown sugar, Asian pear (or a regular pear), green onions, garlic, mirin and sesame oil.

 The Kalbi marinade makes the dish.
+It takes the short ribs to the next leve.
 In combination with the sous vide cook, this Korean beef short ribs recipe is totally worth the time it takes to make.
 The effort is minimal.

 Commonly, Korean short ribs are served with white rice.
 They are also great over mashed potatoes, cauliflower ‘rice’ stir fry (a lighter option) or in lettuce wraps.
-A vinegar based slaw or easy roasted bok choy and broccoli would be good sides dish choices too.
+A vinegar based slaw, Thai mango salad or easy roasted bok choy and broccoli would be good sides dish choices too.

 No sous vide equipment?